 Historically, Medford Water Commission has conducted cost-of-service studies each year, generally favoring small annual rate increases over infrequent larger increases.
-In March 2019, water rates were increased an average of 8% and again in March 2020 with an average of 8% increase.
-This was due primarily to the construction of the Engineered Lagoons Project at the Duff Water Treatment Plant and other much needed capital improvement projects.
+In March 2020, water rates were increased an average of 8% and in March 2021 with an average of 6% increase.
+This was due primarily to the construction of much needed capital improvement projects.
 Medford Water Commission has no debt and currently functions as a "pay as you go" organization.

 Planning for future capital improvements is a matter of careful financial management as well as sound development practice.
-The 10 Year Capital Improvement Plan is updated annually and is a dynamic, evolving plan used to assist the Commission in estimating capital requirements, planning, scheduling, and implementation of projects throughout the next 10 years.
-In addition to the 10-Year Capital Improvement Plan, the Commission is working towards updating the Ten-Year Financial Plan and a Comprehensive Financial Management Policy.
-The Ten-Year Financial Plan provides Commission Board and Staff with clear direction on revenues and expenditures.
+The 10-Year Capital Improvement Plan is updated annually and is a dynamic, evolving plan used to assist Medford Water in estimating capital requirements, planning, scheduling, and implementation of projects throughout the next 10 years.
+In addition to the 10-Year Capital Improvement Plan, Medford Water is working towards updating the 10-Year Financial Plan and a Comprehensive Financial Management Policy.
+The 10-Year Financial Plan provides Commission Board and Staff with clear direction on revenues and expenditures.
 The Comprehensive Financial Management Policy serves as a guideline for both the internal financial and management planning of the utility.

-The Commission created a Construction and Infrastructure Replacement Fund.
+Medford Water created a Construction and Infrastructure Replacement Fund.
 This new fund consolidated the former Water Construction Fund, Future Main Replacement Fund, Future Water Rights Development

 Fund, Future Water Supply and Treatment Fund, and the Vernal Pool Mitigation Fund.
-Each of the former funds will be accounted for separately as line items within the Construction and Infrastructure Replacement Fund.
+Each of the former funds has been accounted for separately as line items within the Construction and Infrastructure Replacement Fund.